NCC-Computer-Club-Projects/NCC-Computer-Club-Website/member_resources/members/mason_bennett.md

 HTML, CSS, SQL, JavaScript, TypeScript, React

 ## Contribution
 I would like to contribute by leading the development of the website and coming up with the UI design.
+I am educated on aspects of both front-end and back-end development, so I am able to adopt any skills necessary to fill out roles for this project.